electron/electron/docs/tutorial/web-api-permissions.md

 ## Managing API permissions in Electron

-In general, Electron’s renderer processes inherits its API permissions model from Chromium.
+In general, Electron’s renderer processes inherit their API permissions model from Chromium.
 However, requests are handled differently because Electron does not contain any UI layer that can allow or block permissions.